Knyaz Vladimir Review and Specifications

 Review of Knyaz Vladimir

 MV Knyaz Vladimir cruise ship (formerly "Roy Star") was built in 1971 as passenger and car ferry vessel in France.
-In 1981, it was refit / rebuilt as a cruise ship.
-Since 2017, the cruise ship is owned by Russia (Ministry of Transport) and operated by the newly formed Russian cruise line "Black Sea Cruises".
+In 1981, it was converted / rebuilt as a cruise ship.
+Since 2017, the ship is owned by Russia (Ministry of Transport) and operated by the newly formed Russian company "Black Sea Cruises".